aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 ## Preparation and Cleaning

-First, I installed and loaded all of the necessary packages for preparing and cleaning the data.
+First, install and load all of the necessary packages for preparing and cleaning the data.

 ``` r
 install.packages("tidyverse",repos = 'http://cran.us.r-project.org')